RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 		say <join [Hi] (answer)> for (2) secs
 	```

-	To create the last block, you'll need to first drag on a green `join` {.blockgreen} block, and drag it on to the `say` {.blockpurple} block.
+	To create the last block, you'll need to first drag on a green `join` {.blockoperators} block, and drag it on to the `say` {.blocklooks} block.

 	![screenshot](chatbot-join.png)

-	You can then change the text "hello" to say "Hi", and drag the light blue `answer` {.blocklightblue} block (from the 'Sensing' section) onto the text "world".
+	You can then change the text "hello" to say "Hi", and drag the light blue `answer` {.blocksensing} block (from the 'Sensing' section) onto the text "world".

 	![screenshot](chatbot-answer.png)